huggingface/hub-docs/docs/hub/datasets-duckdb-cli-select.md

 ```

-You can also query Parquet files using the read_parquet and parquet_scan functions.
+You can also query Parquet files using the `read_parquet` function (or its alias `parquet_scan`).
 Let's explore these functions using the auto-converted Parquet files from the same dataset.

 Select using [read_parquet](https://duckdb.org/docs/guides/file_formats/query_parquet.html) function: